wasalm/LoRaWAN-P2P-Tally-light/README.md

 ![Alt text](image.jpg "Tally door light")

 This device contains an 'on-air' like light that connects directly to a doorsensor via LoRaWAN.
 The idea is that the light will blink whenever the door opens.
-Also and fades into a constant light whenever the door stays open for too long.
+Also changes into a constant light whenever the door stays open for too long.
 It also indicates when the battery energy is low.

 The communication with the doorsensor and the light happens via LoRaWAN.
 In order to circumvent the need of a gateway, a significant part of the LoRaWAN 1.0.2 stack is implemented into the light.
 It supports: